codaamok/codaamok.github.io-hugo/content/post/Deploying-Hugo-websites-in-Azure-for-pennies-or-for-free-on-GitHub-pages/index.md

 Yeah, I did too.

-With static site generators (like Hugo), you forego caring about databases and server-side code (like PHP).
+With static site generators (like Hugo), you forego caring about databases and any kind of code.
 Instead, your HTML pages are generated either each time a user visits your website, or in Hugo's case, the HTML pages are generated each time you create or update content.

 Instead of writing your pages and blog posts in HTML files or in feature-rich WYSIWYG editors on some bloated content management system (WordPress), you write them in markdown (at least you do with Hugo).
 Then you invoke the process to generate the HTML files, using your new markdown content as source.
 The generated HTML files land in a very particular directory (`/public`).
 After that, all you need to do is get that directory on a hosting solution as your web root.
 Done.